-Production - almost certainly by an outside machine shop, possibly Perris - would have re-started during 1971 with the first advertisement appearing in the "Model Engineer" magazine for April 21st, 1972.
+Production seems to have re-started during 1971, with the first advertisement appearing in the "Model Engineer" magazine for April 21st, 1972.
 The Jason was intended to be sold as either a finished product, ready to run, or as set of part-machined casting for the keen model and experimental engineer to finish at home.
 Rather like the Perris (and its later cousin the present-day Cowells) the Jason was screwcutting - but, unfortunately, without the backgear assembly necessary to reduced the spindle speed to a level where the process could be easily accomplished by a beginner.
 To get the speed lower, the makers suggested fitting a thyristor speed controller to the motor, or using the special hand-operated threading attachment - similar to that introduced during the early 1970s by Sherline for their miniature lathes and a method employed since the dawn of the screwcutting lathe.

 Drive to the carriage was by a full-nut and (with no quick-travel rack drive) all movement of the carriage up and down the bed was by twirling a handle on the leadscrew end.
 In order to break the drive between spindle and carriage a neat dog-clutch assembly was fitted, in an enclosed box, immediately below the headstock; this simple type of set-up has been shown, over decades of use on many lathes, to be an excellent fitting that allows machining up to shoulders with safety and precision; it is also very easy, as demonstrated by its standard fitting on the Cowells, for an owner to rig up an adjustable automatic trip.

 A proper compound slide rest was fitted, together with graduated micrometer dials on both the top and cross slides.
 However, unlike most small English-made lathes the standard cross was not T slotted but left plain - though an extra-long T-slotted slide was available as an accessory.